-Each source for these documents is assigned to one team member who conducts hand searches (when a source contains a smaller number of documents) or keyword searches to identify potentially relevant documents.
-A final inclusion assessment is performed both by the person who did the initial screening and the lead author of the rapid evidence profile, with disagreements resolved by consensus or with the input of a third reviewer on the team.
+Identifying features and impacts of public health strategies that can be used to prevent, reduce, and/or mitigate avian influenza spillover to humans inclusion assessment is performed both by the person who did the initial screening and the lead author of the LEP, with disagreements resolved by consensus or with the input of a third reviewer on the team.
 The team uses a dedicated virtual channel to discuss and iteratively refine inclusion/exclusion criteria throughout the process, which provides a running list of considerations that all members can consult during the first stages of assessment.